sarweshkumar47/Lora-with-Intel-Edison/README.md

 Interfacing Lora module with Intel Edison

 ##LoRa
-LoRa Mote is a LoRaWAN Class A end-device based on RN2483 LoRa modem.
+LoRa Mote is a LoRaWAN Class A end-device based on RN2483 LoRa modem with a range of more than 15 km (suburban).
 As a standalone battery-powered node, the Mote provides a convenient platform to quickly demonstrate the long-range capabilities of the modem, as well as to verify inter-operability when connecting to LoRaWAN gateways and infrastructure.

 The Mote includes light and temperature sensors, which can be transmitted either on a fixed schedule or by a button-press.
 An OLED display provides connection status, sensor values and acknowledgements.
 A standard USB interface is provided for connection to a host computer, providing a bridge to the UART interface of the RN2483 modem.